USA: Farmland seized for new corporate/private jet airport in Spalding County, Georgia

 Airport development features heavily in a plan for tourism-oriented megaprojects on Little Andaman Island, the southernmost island of the Andaman archipelago.
 Graphics below, from the 58-page ‘Sustainable Development of Little Andaman Island – Vision Document’, show: Zone 1, on the eastern coast, featuring an Aerocity, housing an international airport, envisaged as ‘the catalyst for development of the district’; Zone 2, on the southern coast, including a Leisure Zone and Tourism SEZ (special economic zone) with casinos, theme park and beach hotels; Zone 3, on the western coast, a Nature Zone containing super-luxury resorts and hotels, with an airstrip for private charter flights.

-Zone 1: The Aerocity is the catalyst for development
+• Map of Zone 1 of Little Andaman plan.
+The Aerocity is the catalyst for developmen

 Sudden news of the plan, in January 2021, alarmed conservationists.
 The ‘Vision Document’, thought to have been finalised a few months previously but not in the public domain, is included in ‘A MONUMENTAL FOLLY: NITI Aayog’s Development Plans for Great Nicobar Island (An evolving archive of reports, information and documents)’, compiled by Panjaj Sekhsaria and published by Kalvpavriksh Environmental Action Group.
 The total project area is nearly 240 sq km, 35% of the island; the three zones would take up 107 kilometres of the island’s coastline.
 Development of this scale would have major impacts on indigenous people and the island’s unique biodiversity and forests.
 Little Andaman is home to the Onge tribe, living on the island for more than 50,000 years, the population dwindling since 1900.
 Now numbering an estimated 125 people the Onge tribe is categorised as one of India’s Particularly Vulnerable Tribal Groups (PVTG).
 According to the plan the Onge Tribal Reserve would be reduced by 31%; the Vision Document states that steps would be taken to relocate and protect Onge people but no detail is given.
 An anthropologist pointed out that bringing areas where Onge, with nomadic origins, do not live into the proposed development would still impact them, saying “the Onges have a close attachment with their territory be it inhabited or not”.